Welcome to the Southwest Regional Water District

 Estimated Bills - What is an Estimated Bill and Why Do They Happen?

 Bills can be estimated for a variety of reasons.
-Meters are read using radio transmission equipment and occasionally a reading will fail to be transmitted or received.
+Most of our meters are read using radio transmission equipment.
+Occasionally a reading will fail to be transmitted or received.
 Weather can cause us to fail to be able to read a route or can cause poor data transmission.
-Software updates to the radio transmitting devices have resulted in a higher volume of estimated meter readings.
-At the end of 2020, 99.3% of our meter readings were actual.
-After we apply the software updates to the affected radio transmitting devices, we hope to return to our previous meter reading rate.
+The radio transmission equipment is battery powered and if the battery dies, the meter reading will not be broadcast to our vehicles when our staff drives the system to collect readings.

 Mission Statement